gonza56d/swaglabs-selenium/README.md

 - One fuction/method should do one and only one thing and do it well.
 - Environment (Non-test) errors shouldn't pass silently.
 Imagine the worst and raise exceptions!
 - Running tests from the terminal instead of modifying code is always better.
 Try your own Python file that accepts arguments to run different tests/suites and configurations.
+- For configurations files such as different users data you can use [configparser](https://docs.python.org/3/library/configparser.html) with .ini files.

 ## Useful links:
 - [Browsers drivers](https://www.selenium.dev/documentation/getting_started/installing_browser_drivers)